CarlenePSF/Introductory-Computational-Physics/README.md

 # Introductory-Computational-Physics

-Repository destined to offer simple routines of problem in Computational Physics
+Repository destined to offer simple routines undergrad problems in Computational Physics.
+It might be helpful to physics homework  ;)